These beautiful melt-in-your-mouth Jam Filled Cream Cheese Cookies are filled with sweet fruit jam.

 They’re the kind of cookie that will look fabulous on your holiday treat platters.
 Jam Filled Cream Cheese Cookies are a pretty surprise for a cookie exchange party too.

 Everyone loves how these cookies look, and they happen to taste really good too!
 The cream cheese in the cookie dough gives them a lovely, tender texture.
+This recipe comes from an old Martha Stewart recipe!

 How to make Jam Filled Cream Cheese Cookies: